fmatter/glossing_bootstrap/README.md

 # The task
 You are given a list of morphemes from an underresourced language, and a list of words, or sentences containing multiple words.
-Your task is to divide the provided words into the known morphemes.
-In this (minimalistic) approach to morphological structure, there are three kinds of morphemes:
+In the (minimalistic) approach to morphological structure used here, there are three kinds of morphemes:

 1. **roots** usually carry lexical meaning and form the core of word forms
 2. **prefixes** are smaller, bound morphemes which occur before a stem